matias-gonz/mag-analyst/README.md

 We recommend using [GitHub Desktop](https://desktop.github.com/), which allows users to easily synchronize with the latest version of MagAnalyst.

 After downloading the main folder and placing it in a suitable location, MagAnalyst is ready to use.

-Simply run the `app.mlapp` file to start using the application.
+To start using the application with the graphical user interface, simply run the `app.mlapp` file.

+If you prefer to run MagAnalyst using command lines, you can follow the instructions in the `mag-analyst\src\demo.m` and `mag-analyst\src\demo_2_components.m` files..

 MagAnalyst was implemented and tested with the Matlab 2022b version on Windows 10.
 Authors cannot guarantee that the code can run on previous versions.